 Is my baby gifted?
 And if she is a genius, how can I provide enrichment for her?

 I've seen these questions so many times that I've stopped counting.
 Before you snicker, I can see how a well-meaning parent gets the urge to post this question.
 Your baby does a puzzle or speaks a little early, a friend or loving grandparent comments, "how clever," and brochures start arriving in the mail for all the educational opportunities you could be enjoying with your baby and before you can say, "Suzuki," you start to panic...

 What if my baby is a genius and I am wasting her potential?

-- Learn a new language: Studies show that babies brains are ripe for hearing and processing new sounds.
+Learn a new language: Studies show that babies brains are ripe for hearing and processing new sounds.
 If someone in your household speaks another language, encourage him to speak that with your baby.
 Reading books or playing music is another good introduction to languages.
-Learning a second language increases the brains flexibility and can be a great way to connect with another culture or the family's heritage.
-More on bringing up a bilingual baby later.
+Learning a second language increases the brain's flexibility and can be a great way to connect with another culture or the family's heritage.

 You will notice that all these tips involve play.
 Play is the way young children learn.
 A few well chosen toys can enhance play.
 Look for toys that are open-ended and encourage your child to explore, both with adults and independently.

 Engage with your children and enjoy their delight because all of our children are gifts.